 Categories

 Princess Diana: Shattering the Fairytale Image

-She wanted to be the ‘Queen of people’s hearts’ even though she knew she would never be the future King of England’s queen.
+She wanted to be the ‘Queen of people’s hearts’ even though she instinctively knew she would never be the future King of England’s queen.
 Swept off her feet by Prince Charles, she had a fairy tale wedding in 1981 watched by an admiring world.
-Over the course of 11 years the façade slowly crumbled until the […]
+Over the course of 11 years the façade slowly crumbled until […]

+Categories